 A new Kootenay tradition had been born.

 This venerable two-week festival has been a cultural cornerstone of the history of Nelson and Trail and all the surrounding communities since 1930.
 Indeed, it is one of the oldest festival traditions in British Columbia.
 Its goals have always been to inspire, educate, evaluate and promote regional students in the performing arts disciplines of piano, strings, voice, choral, dance, drama and speech arts.
-The festival supports the many disciplines of performing arts teaching in our region through schools and private teachers.
-The Kootenay Festival of the Arts has embraced new forms of performing arts expression while respecting and upholding historical forms.
+The festival supports our region’s many performing arts disciplines taught through schools and private teachers.
+The Kootenay Festival of the Arts has embraced new expressions of performing arts while respecting and upholding historical forms.